LANDIS-II-Foundation/Extension-Base-BDA/docs/index_4.1.md

 Version 4.1 can be downloaded [here](https://github.com/LANDIS-II-Foundation/Extension-Base-BDA/blob/master/deploy/installer/LANDIS-II-V7%20Base%20BDA%204.1-setup.exe).
 To install it on your computer, launch the installer.

 IMPORTANT: If you had a previous version of Base BDA installed:
 -  The previous version of the Base BDA extension should be uninstalled before installing the current version.
-This can be done using the Windows ‘Add or remove programs’ tool, or using a DOS command line by entering: landis-ii-extensions remove “Base BDA”.
+This should be done using the Windows ‘Add or remove programs’ tool.
 The uninstallation should remove the file C:\Program Files\LANDIS-II-v7\extensions\Landis.Extension.BaseBDA-v4.dll.
 If that file is not removed during uninstallation, it can be deleted manually prior to installing the new version.
 -  Previous versions of the extension installed example files in the following location: C:\Program Files\LANDIS-II-v7\examples\Base BDA.
 The new version does not include example files packaged with the installer, and will not overwrite the examples provided by an earlier version.
-To get an updated set of example files compatible with v4.1, follow the ‘Example Files’ download link below.
+Uninstalling the older version using the Windows uninstaller should remove the example files.
+To get an updated set of example files compatible with v4.1, follow the ‘Example Files’ download link below, and save to a file location with appropriate user permission to modify and write files.

 # Citation